DanielWsk/combinatorics-blackjack/README.md

 The simulator.py file is where the different strategies will be played out over 2000 rounds of blackjack and will print basic metrics based on the outcomes of the rounds.

+A further exploration of this project can be found here: https://www.overleaf.com/read/wrvqzzcymbgm